 Schema is metadata about your website and your posts that you can add to your website to give context to the search engines.
 For example, if you have a page about a widget, Google and other search engines don’t know if you are reporting news about the widget, talking about the widget, reviewing the widget, or selling the widget.
 By adding Schema to your post, you can help search engines understand your page better.

 Schema has been gaining importance for the past few years, and it will become even more important in the coming years.
 Rank Math includes a comprehensive schema manager that allows you to add schema metadata to all your posts, and on the page, you will configure some defaults.
 Here are the settings on the page.

 As you see, Schema is enabled by default, as it is very important.
 Apart from that, you get to configure the default schema for posts, pages, and custom posts (if you created them).
 There are plenty of options available, and with each schema type, you can configure the details inside the post.

 Keep in mind that these are simply the default settings that apply to each post when you create it.
-You can obviously go into the post and change the schema type and the different settings for the Schema.
+You can obviously go into the post and change the Schema type and the different settings for the Schema.
 We won’t get into those details here as we’ve already covered it comprehensively in an article about Schema Markup.
-We suggest that you go through it understand the schema options better.
+We suggest that you go through it to understand the Schema options better.
 For now, you can leave the settings at the default values.